PBH is a severe complication of bariatric and other gastrointestinal surgeries

 Obesity currently affects over 40% of US adults and by 2030, a projected 50% of US adults will be obese and 25% severely obese.
 The use of bariatric surgery to address obesity and related comorbidities has increased by more than 50% over the past decade, with further increases expected due to the addition of bariatric surgery to the treatment algorithm for uncontrolled diabetes.

-Post-bariatric hypoglycemia (PBH) is a rare but increasingly prevalent complication of bariatric surgery that affects 29%-39% of patients who undergo Roux-en-Y gastric bypass (RYGB) and 10%-23% of those who undergo vertical sleeve gastrectomy (VSG).
-This disorder leads to frequent symptomatic hypoglycemia, often resulting in glucose concentrations low enough to cause seizures, altered mental status, loss of consciousness, cognitive dysfunction, disability, and death.
+Post-bariatric hypoglycemia (PBH) is a rare but increasingly prevalent complication of bariatric surgery that affects approximately 10% of patients who undergo Roux-en-Y gastric bypass (RYGB) and 4% of those who undergo vertical sleeve gastrectomy (VSG).
+Patients who have other gastrointestinal surgeries, such as gastrectomy for gastric cancer, esophagectomy for esophageal cancer, or Nissen fundoplication for gastroesophageal reflux (GERD) can also be affected.
+This disorder leads to frequent episodes of symptomatic hypoglycemia, often resulting in glucose concentrations low enough to cause seizures, altered mental status, loss of consciousness, cognitive dysfunction, disability, and death.
 Quality of life can be severely diminished, and many patients cannot care for themselves or others, work, drive, or be left alone.

-Avexitide is a well characterized, first-in-class, selective GLP-1 antagonist that reduces post-bariatric hypoglycemia
+Avexitide is a well-characterized, first-in-class, GLP-1 receptor antagonist

 Avexitide competes with endogenous GLP-1 for the GLP-1 receptor, counteracting the effects of excessive GLP-1 secretion.
 Avexitide has been shown in clinical studies to effectively prevent postprandial hyperinsulinemia and hypoglycemia and reduce neuroglycopenic symptoms in patients with PBH.